top of page

 Will teaching 2_ES-SMALL.jpeg

-Direct and indirect tactics, ignition techniques, prescribed fire
+Direct and indirect tactics, including prescribed fire

 Equipment and tools